 Commissioning inspection requests

-For the commissioning of gas appliances bearing the seal of a recognized testing agency, submit Gas Equipment Commissioning Form 1172.
+For the commissioning of gas appliances bearing the seal of a recognized testing agency, submit Gas Notification of Completion Installation of Alteration form 570 .
+A separate application is required for each appliance.
 This form must be received 48 hours before the required appliance start-up.
-Appliances in this category can include: direct fired equipment, commercial and industrial conversion burners, forced draft appliances over 409.600 BTU, and appliances where fuel and/or burner management controls are replaced.
+Appliances in this category can include: direct fired equipment, conversion burners in other than a single-family dwelling over 409,000 BTU, commercial and industrial conversion burners, and forced draft appliances over 409.600 BTU.
 When requesting a commissioning approval inspection, provide the installation permit number where applicable.

 Product approval inspection requests

-For gas equipment that does not bear certification from a recognized Canadian testing agency, you will need a field assessment and an approval of the design registration process.
-If you are redesigning or modifying gas appliances or their control system, you must have the product or system registered through the design registration process before beginning any work.
+For gas equipment that does not bear certification from a recognized Canadian testing agency, you will need a Product Approval assessment.
+Prior to applying for the Product approval assessment, the design of the equipment must be registered through the design registration process.
+If you are redesigning or modifying gas appliances or their control system, you must have the product or system registered through the design registration process before beginning any work, and a Product approval assessment completed prior to testing or placing the equipment into operation.

 2020 Inspection Fees